-At 18, I left with the confidence and desire to achieve and put my dyslexic symptoms to one side.
+At 18, I left with the confidence and desire to achieve and cope with my dyslexic symptoms.
 It was at the age of 32, after returning home from a holiday in Kenya, that I was inspired by a vision of a hippo in the water; the rest is history.

 My sincere tributes of appreciation go to those people who have helped me along the way and are still helping me to this day!